floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 ==== Other metrics

-#cite_full(<lourenco_silva_2023>) introduced the concept of Team Size Reduction (TSR), which indicates if the average team size is shorter after the decomposition, by comparing the average number of authors per microservice to the total number of authors.
+#cite_full(<mazlami_etal_2017>) introduced the concept of Team Size Reduction (TSR), which indicates if the average team size is shorter after the decomposition, by comparing the average number of authors per microservice to the total number of authors.
 A Team Size Reduction value of 1 indicates that the microservices architecture has the same number of authors as the monolith, while a value fewer than 1 indicates a reduction in the number of authors.
-#cite_full(<mazlami_etal_2017>) made use of the TSR metric, as well as the Average Domain Redundancy (ADR) metric, which represents the amount of domain-specific duplication or redundancy between the microservices.
+The authors made use of the TSR metric, as well as the Average Domain Redundancy (ADR) metric, which represents the amount of domain-specific duplication or redundancy between the microservices.
 The ADR metric uses a scale from 0 to 1, where 0 indicates no redundancy and 1 indicates that all microservices are redundant.

+#cite_full(<lourenco_silva_2023>) used the TSR metric in their solution as well.

 #cite_full(<carvalho_etal_2020>) proposed a metric called reuse, which measures the reusability of a microservice.
 Reuse is calculated as the number of times a microservice is called by the user, relying on dynamic analysis to collect this information.